-A botanical survey will be conducted within all planned disturbance areas and staging/laydown areas before the start of work to determine presence/absence of special-status plant species and noxious weeds, and to identify native plant species that will be suitable for the planting and seeding phase of the project.
+A botanical survey will be conducted within all planned disturbance areas and staging/laydown areas before the start of work at the appropriate time of year, following the Department of Fish and Wildlife's March 2018 Protocols for Surveying and Evaluation Impacts to Special Status Native Plant Populations and Natural Communities (CDFW 2018d).
+This will help determine presence/absence of special-status plant species and noxious weeds, and identify native plant species that will be suitable for the planting and seeding phase of the project.
 If any special-status plant species are discovered during the botanical survey, those species will be protected by establishing a no-disturbance buffer around the plant/plant colony, and the trail alignment will be adjusted as needed to avoid any special status plants.